 How To Overcome Stress at School: Homework, Social & More

-School and school-related issues are some of the most influential experiences of your life.
+School and all that comes with it…teachers, friends, cliques, learning, social climate, extra-curricular activities, etc. are some of the most influential experiences of your life.
 What goes on in and around school plays a major role in how you develop during some of your most formative years.
 It’s important to know how to handle the different and difficult facets of your school years.

 Whether you’re a straight-A student or barely scraping by, schoolwork is bound to cause you stress from time to time.
 According to one Stanford study, more than half of students surveyed agreed that homework was a major source of their stress.

 If schoolwork has you overwhelmed, you’re certainly not alone.
 There could be a number of reasons for this.